emsesp/EMS-ESP32/README.md

 I run Mosquitto on my Raspberry PI 3 as the MQTT broker.

-The boiler data is collected and sent as a single JSON object to MQTT TOPIC `home/boiler/boiler_data`.
+The boiler data is collected and sent as a single JSON object to MQTT TOPIC `home/boiler/boiler_data` (or `{hostname}/boiler_data` for ESPurna).
 A hash is generated (CRC32 based) to determine if the payload has changed, otherwise don't send it.
 An example payload looks like:

 `{"wWCurTmp":"43.0","wWHeat":"on","curFlowTemp":"51.7","retTemp":"48.0","burnGas":"off","heatPmp":"off","fanWork":"off","ignWork":"off","wWCirc":"off","selBurnPow":"0","curBurnPow":"0","sysPress":"1.6","boilTemp":"54.7","pumpMod":"4"}`